Is this program right for you?

 Q: Are there any pre-course readings?

-A: EMD’s certificate courses do not have any pre-course readings.
+A: EMD’s Associate Certificate courses do not have any pre-course readings.

 A: Room allocations can change at the last minute.
-When you arrive on campus, check the computer monitor or check-in with reception to confirm your classroom location.
+When you arrive at the New Westminster campus, check the computer monitor or check-in with reception to confirm your classroom location.

 Q: What courses are available by correspondence?